RSGInc/SOABM/README.md

 ## ODOT Southern Oregon Activity Based Model (SOABM)

 The SOABM is a collection of travel modeling components.
 The core components of the system are:
-  - OR-RAMP – ODOT’s version of the CT-RAMP family of ABMs for modeling resident travel.
+  - OR-RAMP â€“ ODOTâ€™s version of the CT-RAMP family of ABMs for modeling resident travel.
-  - VISUM + Python – Zone and network data management, as well as network skimming and assignment procedures.
+  - VISUM + Python â€“ Zone and network data management, as well as network skimming and assignment procedures.
-  - Commercial vehicle model – ODOT’s trip-based commercial vehicle model implemented in R.
+  - Commercial vehicle model â€“ ODOTâ€™s trip-based commercial vehicle model implemented in R.
-  - External model – ODOT’s external travel model based on select link analysis flows from SWIM at each SOABM external station location.
+  - External model â€“ ODOTâ€™s external travel model based on select link analysis flows from SWIM at each SOABM external station location.
-  - RunModel – A DOS batch program for running the overall model system.
+  - RunModel â€“ A DOS batch program for running the overall model system.

 ## Contents